-The bi-partisanism between the political parties is paralyzing and corrupting our government.
-Republicans side with republicans, the democrats side with democrats, and the party with the most members wins.
+The bi-partisanship between the political parties is paralyzing and corrupting our government.
+Republicans side with republicans, democrats side with democrats, and the party with the most members wins.
 The issue is secondary.
 Politicians do not vote on something’s merits as much as to empower their party or enrich themselves financially or politically.
 Politics should not have such a powerful influence on our government.
 It is an outrage, and it will destroy us.

 If they do not want to play fair, do not play with them until they do.

 Don’t vote: People think voting is the way to change things; the opposite is true.
 The way things are now, there is no point in voting, so everyone should stop voting until the system is changed.
 If hardly anyone voted, they would get the message, and things would change; it would lead to real election reform.

 It is going that way now.
 Fewer people vote now, because they know it does not matter; the game is fixed.
 We just have to take it all the way and not vote in any elections where one candidate has advantages over another or there is any BS.

 Spiritual people recognize the truth when they see it and also BS.

 Can you imagine protesters with signs that just say “Don’t Vote”?
 It would be so shocking that it would get all kinds of publicity, and it would work for that reason.

 We make voting mandatory for everyone when we reform our political system.
 We make it easy by voting on the Internet.
 People would use their social security number or driver's license number to prevent voter fraud.
 If people don't vote, the penalty could be a fine or loss of your driver's license.